jakobzhao/participatory-mapping/README.md

 * Access the map:
   * **Method 1:** On your Heroku dashboard, go to the `Settings` tab and find the URL under the `Domains` section.
 This URL serves as the direct link to your map.
 Additionally, you can access the map by clicking the `View` button located at the top right corner of the dashboard.
 The URL follows a format like https://your-app-name.herokuapp-random-token.com/.
 For example, you can access the demo map using the URL https://participatory-mapping-70cdde6a8df5.herokuapp.com.
-  * Method 2: If you find the Heroku URL lengthy and difficult to remember (due to the random token), you have another option.
+  * **Method 2:** If you find the Heroku URL lengthy and difficult to remember (due to the random token), you have another option.
 You can access your map through your-account-name.github.io.
 To do this, visit your GitHub repository page, navigate to `Settings`, and scroll down to the `GitHub Pages` section under the `General` tab.
 Here, you will find the URL for your map.
-Please ensure that your web map is built and deployed using the docs folder in the main branch.
-After saving your settings, your map will be accessible via a URL like https://your-account-name.github.io/your-repository-name/.
+Please ensure that your web map is built and deployed using the `docs` folder in the main branch.
+It is worth noting that, in the file `src/app.js`, please add the `https://your-account-name.github.io` (`your-account-name` in the url should be replaced by your actual account name) to the `origin` property of the `corsOptions` variable.
+By doing so, the data changes between heroku and `your-account-name.github.io` will be granted.
+This edit should be done in your forked repository, if you turn on the `automatic deploys` function, this corsOption will be immediately applied.Now, your map will be appropriately accessible via the URL https://your-account-name.github.io/your-repository-name/.
 For example, the demo map can be accessed through the URL https://jakobzhao.github.io/participatory-mapping/.
-  * Method 3: If you wish to customize the domain name further, you have options available.
+  * **Method 3:** If you wish to customize the domain name further, you have options available.
 Please refer to the [GitHub documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) for more details. for detailed instructions on customizing the domain name.
 Alternatively, you can customize the domain through Heroku.
 For more information, consult the [Heroku documentation](https://devcenter.heroku.com/articles/custom-domains).

 * Updating the Info Panel: